Deepanjan66/COMP2521_19t0/README.md

 # Data Structures and Algorithms (COMP2521 19t0)

 Welcome!
-Tutorial notes, examples we code up in class, practice questions and extra examples for you to have play around with can be found under the weekly folders.
+Tutorial notes, examples we code up in class, practice questions and extra examples for you to play around with can be found under the weekly folders.
 Have fun!